 Why Responsive Emails?

-Responsive emails are an approach to designing emails that makes use of flexible layouts, flexible images and CSS media queries which detects the visitor’s screen size and orientation, and subsequently scales the layout accordingly.
+Responsive emails are an approach to designing emails that makes use of fluid layouts, flexible images and CSS3 media queries which detects the visitor’s screen size and orientation, and subsequently scales the layout accordingly.

 Responsive newsletters will completely eliminate the need for someone to pinch or zoom into an email to read its content.
 This is a common problem for newsletters which are designed fully with images.
 Apart from the fact the reader will not get to see any content if images are blocked on their client device, reports also show that users get turned off from this and it leads to low engagement.
 In many cases one would simply mark the email as spam.